sorryshady/stats-507-assignment/backend/README.md

 └── test_websocket.py        # Test script
 ```

-## 🔧 System Manager
+## System Manager

-The `SystemManager` class wraps your existing ML components:
+The `SystemManager` class wraps the existing ML components:
 - Initializes YOLO tracker, BLIP, Ollama narrator
 - Processes frames on-demand (not continuous like CLI)
 - Manages frame IDs and history buffer
 - Returns structured results for API responses

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Import Errors
-Make sure you're running from the backend directory and the project root is in Python path.
+Ensure you're running from the backend directory and the project root is in Python path.

 ### Ollama Not Connected
 The status endpoint will show `"ollama": "disconnected"` if Ollama isn't running.
 Start it with: